Regiomontanus: Life

 Although little is known of Regiomontanus' early life, it is believed that at eleven years of age, he became a student at the University of Leipzig, Saxony.
-In 1451 he continued his studies at Alma Mater Rudolfina, the university in Vienna, Austria.
-There he became a pupil and friend of Georg von Peuerbach.
+In 1451 he continued his studies at Alma Mater Rudolfina, the university in Vienna, in the Duchy of Austria, where he became a pupil and friend of Georg von Peuerbach.
 In 1452 he was awarded his bachelor's degree (baccalaureus), and he was awarded his master's degree (magister artium) at the age of 21 in 1457.
-It is known that he held lectures in optics and ancient literature.
+He lectured in optics and ancient literature.

 In 1460 the papal legate Basilios Bessarion came to Vienna on a diplomatic mission.
 Being a humanist scholar with a great interest in the mathematical sciences, Bessarion sought out Peuerbach's company.
 George of Trebizond who was Bessarion's philosophical rival had recently produced a new Latin translation of Ptolemy's Almagest from the Greek, which Bessarion, correctly, regarded as inaccurate and badly translated, so he asked Peuerbach to produce a new one.
 Peuerbach's Greek was not good enough to do a translation but he knew the Almagest intimately so instead he started work on a modernised, improved abridgement of the work.
 Bessarion also invited Peuerbach to become part of his household and to accompany him back to Italy when his work in Vienna was finished.
 Peuerbach accepted the invitation on the condition that Regiomontanus could also accompany them.
 However Peuerbach fell ill in 1461 and died having completed only the first six books of his abridgement of the Almagest.
 On his death bed Peuerbach made Regiomontanus promise to finish the book and publish it.

 In 1461 Regiomontanus left Vienna with Bessarion and spent the next four years travelling around Northern Italy as a member of Bessarion's household, looking for and copying mathematical and astronomical manuscripts for Bessarion, who possessed the largest private library in Europe at the time.
 Regiomontanus also made the acquaintance of the leading Italian mathematicians of the age such as Giovanni Bianchini and Paolo dal Pozzo Toscanelli who had also been friends of Peuerbach during his prolonged stay in Italy more than twenty years earlier.